cltl/aproof-icf-classifier/README.md

 docker pull piekvossen/a-proof-icf-classifier

 This is a dummy repository.
-Run commands will be added soon.
+To run the docker:

+> docker run icfc roberta dummy_path_to_models <path to a csv input file>

+An example of the input CSV file is given in the example folder.
+The output is saved in the same folder as csv file.